laminlabs/nf-lamin/docs/index.md

 Run rezkYti2Js3iLPsIlxko (https://staging.laminhub.com/laminlabs/lamindata/transform/J49HdErpEFrs0000/rezkYti2Js3iLPsIlxko)
 ```

-## Documentation
+## More information

 For detailed documentation on how to use `nf-lamin`, including configuration options and advanced features, please refer to the [Getting Started](getting_started.md) and [Reference](reference.md) sections.
-You can also find information about the roadmap and planned features in the [Roadmap](roadmap.md) section, and keep track of changes in the [Changelog](changelog.md).